본문 바로가기

 Forbes Estimates His Fortune at 25 Trillion Won

-Officially, he is known to have six children with three different women.
+Officially, he is known to have six children with three women.
 Although he stopped donating sperm several years ago, his frozen sperm is still stored at a fertility clinic in Moscow.

 Durov has described his sperm donation as an effort to alleviate the shortage of healthy sperm and to encourage other men to do the same.

 According to Forbes, his fortune is estimated at 17 billion dollars (25 trillion won), most of which is based on the value of Telegram.
-Regarding Durov's extensive sperm donation, the WSJ analyzed it as an attempt to push the boundaries of reproductive ethics and technology.
+Regarding Durov's extensive sperm donation, the WSJ analyzed it as an attempt to expand the boundaries of reproductive ethics and technology.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.